Who Can Be a Tutor?

 • Compassionate, patient, and respectful people with or without teaching experience.

-• If you are a college student who is interested in volunteering but will not be here during the summer, please call our office at 277-6442 to discuss options.
+• If you are a college student who is interested in volunteering but will not be here during the summer, please call our office at 607-277-6442 to discuss options.

 What training time is required?

-• Approximately 15 hours of initial training
+• New tutors complete approximately 15 hours of initial training.

 Where do tutors meet with students?